College of Medicine & Veterinary Medicine

 Sustainable labs

-Researchers and academic staff can also think about using the ‘Living Lab’ approach to link up their research with improvements to University practice.
+Researchers and academic staff can use the ‘Living Lab’ approach to link up their research with improvements to University practice.

 Learn more about the University as a Living Lab